Grand Unified origin of gauge interactions and families replication in the Standard Model

-where the GUT scale is identified with the orbifold compactification scale, $M_8$.
+The mass scales of the rank-preserving symmetry breaking steps in Eqs.~(\ref{eq:E6SSB}) and (\ref{eq:Tri-SSB}) are given by the sizes of the superpotential quadratic terms implying a nearly-compressed scale hierarchy $M_{\rm GUT} \gtrsim M_6 \gtrsim M_3$.
 The $\dots$ in Eq.~(\ref{eq:Soft-SSB}) represent the subsequent low-scale breaking steps down to the SM gauge group triggered by soft-SUSY breaking interactions at the soft scale $M_\ro{S}$.
-The latter can be strongly decoupled from the trinification breaking scale, i.e.\ $M_\ro{S}\ll M_3$, in consistency with the low-scale electroweak spontaneous symmetry breaking (EW-SSB) in the SM.
+The latter can be decoupled from the trinification breaking scale, i.e.\ $M_\ro{S}\ll M_3$, in consistency with the low-scale electroweak spontaneous symmetry breaking (EW-SSB) in the SM.